algorandfoundation/beaker/blog/blog.md

 Calling an on-chain application involves crafting app call transactions with the appropriate routing and data arguments if not using the ABI.

-Even when using the ABI, calling methods involves importing the json contract and constructing an AtomicTransactionComposer passing args as list with no context about what they should be.
+Even when using the ABI, calling methods involves importing the JSON contract and constructing an AtomicTransactionComposer, passing arguments as a list with no context about what they should be.

 ## Managing State